Turbo Takeaways

 Consider the lifestyle you’d like to maintain in retirement to determine the money for retirement you’ll need.
 Take a closer look at your current expenses and how they may change once you retire.

 For example, your commuting costs will be lower, but you can expect to spend more on healthcare.
-Consider if you’ll be able to pay off your debts while you’re working or if it would benefit you to refinance your mortgage if you can reduce your interest rate and/or shorten your mortgage loan’s term (from 30 years to 15-20 years) to pay your home off earlier.
+Consider whether you can pay off your debts while you’re working.
+If refinancing your mortgage could lower your interest rate or shorten your loan’s term (from 30 years to 15-20 years), it may help you pay off your home sooner.

 There may be other significant expenses that you wouldn’t have accounted for, such as helping a child through college, a major home repair, or a renovation if you plan to sell in the future.